temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

   id: string;
 }
 ```

 <!--SNIPEND-->

 Now that you have your `Customer` object defined, you can move on to writing the Workflow Definition.
-The Workflow will orchestrate the sequence of Activities such as sending welcome emails, charging customers, and handling cancellations.
+As mentioned, the Workflow will orchestrate the sequence of Activities such as sending welcome emails, charging customers, and handling cancellations.

 To create a new Workflow Definition, create a new file called `workflows.ts`.
 This file will contain the `subscriptionWorkflow` function.
 The requirements of this Workflow Definition are the following:

-1. **User Signup and Free Trial**: When the user signs up, send a welcome email and start a free trial for the duration defined by trialPeriod.
+1. **User Signup and Free Trial**: When the user signs up, send a welcome email and start a free trial for the duration defined by `trialPeriod`.
 2. **Cancellation During Trial**: If the user cancels during the trial period, send a trial cancellation email and complete the Workflow.
 3. **Billing Process**:
    - If the trial period expires without cancellation, start the billing process.
    - As long as the number of billing periods does not exceed `maxBillingPeriods`:
     - Charge the customer the amount defined by `billingPeriodChargeAmount`.
     - Wait for the next `billingPeriod`.
   - If the customer cancels during a billing period, **send a subscription cancellation email**.
-   - If Subscription has ended normally (exceeded `maxBillingPeriods` without cancellation), send a subscription ended email and complete the Workflow.
-   - If the subscription ends normally (exceeding `maxBillingPeriods` without cancellation), send a subscription ended email and complete the Workflow.
+  - If the subscription ends normally (exceeding maxBillingPeriods without cancellation), send a subscription ended email and complete the Workflow.
 4. **Dynamic Updates**: At any point while subscriptions are ongoing, be able to:
-  - Cancel a subscription
+  - Cancel a subscription.
-  - Look up and the amount charged on a customer's account so far
+  - Look up and the amount charged on a customer's account so far.
-  - Change any customer billing amount
+  - Change any customer billing amount.

+Create the `workflows.ts` file with the following code:

 <!--SNIPSTART subscription-ts-workflow-definition {"selectedLines": ["1-12", "14-22", "35-42", "57-59", "72-79", "91", "94-100"]}-->

 [src/workflows.ts](https://github.com/temporalio/subscription-workflow-project-template-typescript/blob/main/src/workflows.ts)

 ```ts
 import {
   proxyActivities,